-Rather than imagine there’s an omnipotent cosmic manipulator controlling everything, we should accept that the world’s sometimes harsh and unfair, and there’s no “big daddy” to one day even things out.
-Anger about injustices can then soften into grief, and the pressure to feel naively positive is removed.
-Reality dawns: people are flawed, and always will be, and shit happens.
+Rather than imagine there is an omnipotent man in the sky controlling everything, is it not better to accept that the world is sometimes harsh and unfair, and there is no moderator who will one day even things out?
+Anger about injustices might then soften into grief.
+Reality dawns: people are flawed, and always will be, and things occur due to unforeseen circumstances, so shit sometimes happens.

-The notion that the laws of nature and the vagaries of chance respond to wailings and incantations is pathetic.
-Instead of cowering before an imaginary master who moves in mysterious ways, we should analyze what went wrong and why to prevent a repeat.
-That means putting our thinking caps on and asking for help from our fellow men, who, unlike god, will answer back.
-That’s productive and self-empowering.
-Praying isn’t.
+Prayer is pointless.
+The idea that the laws of nature and the vagaries of chance respond to wailings and incantations is pathetic.
+Instead of cowering before an imaginary master who moves in mysterious ways, people should analyze what went wrong and why to help prevent a repeat.
+That means putting thinking caps on and asking for help from our fellow men, who, unlike God, will answer back.
+That is productive and empowering.
+Praying is not.

-Some people don’t respect the planet because they believe one day God will restore all things ruined.
-Or they think the earth will be destroyed in a massive cataclysm anyway, so why bother preserving it now?
-A toxic world can be left for future generations by people connvinced they’re soon to meet their maker.
+Some Christians do not respect the earth because they believe one day God will restore all things ruined.
+Or they think the planet will one day be destroyed in a massive cataclysm, so why bother preserving it now?
+Yet all of us have a moral obligation to give future generations a clean environment.

 I acknowledge the following sources, from which some of the above information was derived:

-Some Christians give credit to Jesus for better marriages, family life, relationships and stronger characters.
-They claim Christians are less likely to suffer from stress, depression or suicide.
-I’m not aware of any objective evidence for these assertions.
-My own (admittedly anecdotal) experience in medical practice suggests the opposite.
+Some Christians give credit to Jesus for better marriages, a happier family life, improved relationships and stronger characters.
+They claim Christians are less likely to suffer from anxiety or depression.
+I have not found any objective evidence for these assertions.
+My own (admittedly anecdotal, and possibly biased) experience in medical practice suggests the opposite.

 Some Christians claim their beliefs will help them face death.
-Yet more often than not, when people are dying or bereaved, they discover how utterly hollow, banal and disappointing Jesus’ empty promises really are.
-I’ve looked after many Christians as they’re dying, and they rarely talk about Jesus.
+Yet more often than not, when people are dying or bereaved, they discover how utterly hollow and disappointing Jesus’ empty promises really are.
+I have looked after many Christians as they are dying, and they rarely talk about Jesus.

-When the world is cruel, when a person loses their friends or family, there’s always one last person to turn to who might, in a second rate way, make you feel special and loved; Jesus, the default generic imaginary friend.
+When the world is cruel, if someone loses their friends or family, there is always one last person to turn to who might, in a second rate way, make you feel loved; Jesus.
 Skim through a book, repeat a few prayers and accept a friend request from the invisible man.
-He doesn’t hear your problems, let alone answer back, but “he” may be better than no-one.
-Average Joe thinks he’s special, a shining light, but that’s only in his own imaginary world, and deep down he’s never totally satisfied.
-It takes a lot of wishful thinking to feel loved if the person sending the vibes is nothing more than a statue in a church.
-Joe kids himself he’s better off than the godless rationalist, (who usually puts in some effort to find real friends,) but Joe never feels quite like the winner he’s supposed to be.
+He does not hear your problems, or answer back, because he is dead, but the hope he might somehow still be listening may be better than nothing.
+Average Joe might tell himself he is special, a shining light, but that is only in his own imaginary world, and deep down he is still lonely.
+His new best friend, Jesus, is a statue in a church, and a character in a book, not someone that can give the tiniest piece of real help.
+It is not surprising that Joe never feels quite like the winner he is supposed to be.

-Joe gets to pray.
-Prayer may be a useful type of meditation; a conscious effort to relax.
-Yet it’s talking to oneself.
-During prayer Joe admits his sins, which is just crystallizing what’s bothering him.
-He half clears a guilty conscious by confessing that which he regretted doing.
-But he asks forgiveness from an imaginary magician, thereby forfeiting the path to self-improvement, and he’s done nothing to repair the relationship with whoever he’s sinned against.
+Joe gets to pray, which may be a half useful type of meditation; a conscious effort to take time out.
+Yet prayer is just talking to oneself.
+Joe admits his sins, which is just crystallizing what is bothering him, and he half clears a guilty conscience by confessing what he regretted doing, yet he rarely addresses the reasons he did what he did.
+He asks forgiveness from an imaginary magician, thereby side-stepping the path to self-improvement, and he does nothing to repair the relationship with the person he sinned against.

-There are some social positives associated with Christian groups.
-Most Christian people, the ones who fill the pews, care about others, and their churches can provide them with the social structure in which to do it.
+There are sometimes social positives associated with Christian groups.
+Churches can provide people with a structure in which to care for others.
 The Salvation Army, the Red Cross, and Saint Vincent de Paul do genuinely help people.
-So do good priests and pastors, often in smaller churches, who live out their humanitarianism through religion.
+So do good priests and pastors, often in smaller churches, who express their humanitarianism through religion.